Rapid City Man Sentenced for Failure to Register

 United States Attorney Ron Parsons announced that a Rapid City, South Dakota, man convicted of Failure to Register as a Sex Offender was sentenced on March 25, 2020, by Chief Judge Roberto A. Lange, U.S. District Court.

-Troy Sampson, age 42, was sentenced to 20 months in federal prison, followed by 5 years of supervised release, and a special assessment to the Federal Crime Victims Fund in the amount of $100.
+Daniel Red Horse, Jr., age 49, was sentenced to 33 months in federal prison, followed by 5 years of supervised release, and a special assessment to the Federal Crime Victims Fund in the amount of $100.

-Between April 5, 2019, and June 2, 2019, Sampson, a person required to register under the Sex Offender Registration and Notification Act, and a sex offender by reason of a conviction under federal law for Aggravated Sexual Abuse of a Minor, knowingly failed to register and update his registration.
+Between June 25, 2019, and August 31, 2019, Red Horse, a person required to register under the Sex Offender Registration and Notification Act, and a sex offender by reason of a conviction under federal law for Sexual Abuse of a Minor and Sexual Contact, knowingly failed to register and update his registration.

 This case was investigated by the U.S. Marshals Service.
 Assistant U.S. Attorney Jay Miller prosecuted the case.

 Red Horse was immediately turned over to the custody of the U.S. Marshals Service.